 If you just want to be around animals, you could always try volunteering at an animal shelter, vet clinic, or possibly a zoo.
 You could get your animal “fix” while gaining a little experience to put on your resume.
 A few people even manage to parley their volunteer work into a job at the facility, but that does not happen often in zookeeping.

-A smarter way to enter the zookeeping profession and jumpstart your career is to earn your zookeeper assistant certification.
+A smarter way to enter the zookeeping profession and jumpstart your career is to earn your zookeeper zookeeper assistant certification.
 Enrolling in a zookeeper assistant program will give you a solid background in all aspects of the job, and it can take as little as eight months to complete.
-As an Animal Behavior College Certified Zookeeper Assistant (ABCZA) you indicate to prospective employers that you have a broad knowledge of the profession and should be taken seriously.
+As an Animal Behavior College Certified Zookeeper Assistant (ABCZA) you indicate to prospective employers that you have a broad knowledge of the profession, have dedicated time to forging a solid foundation for your career, and should be taken seriously.

 As a Zookeeper Assistant Will I Get to Work with Animals Myself?

 That depends on where you work.
 Generally, zookeeper assistants perform most of the same work that zookeepers do.
 The main difference is that zookeeper assistants work beneath a zookeeper, animal curator, or other supervisor.

 Although the job does entail working with the public and doing a fair amount of mucking out habitats, there are lots of tasks that let you get up close and personal with all kinds of animals.
 Here are just a few of the tasks zookeeper assistants perform: